jasonodonnell/link-checker-6000/README.md

 > **_NOTE:_**  This was just a fun program to write.
 Use at your own discretion.

-This crawls live websites and reporting links that are broken.
+This crawls live websites and reports links that are broken.
 The crawler can be configured to not leave a specific website using the `allowedDomains` configuration option.